 This simple question of ‘when is my baby ready for solids?’ creates a huge amount of confusion.
-Let’s dig into the answer and also bust some myths!
+Let’s dig into the answers with up to date evidence and also bust some myths!

 Start introducing solids at ABOUT six months